cscully-allison/data-ensemble-interview-artifacts/Codes.md

   -  P1 ".
 Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs, and then you'd see in your times, well, you should see that the time for profile one is gonna be higher than the time for profile two, because it had more CPUs"
   - P2 "Obviously, they kind of affect each other, like, in some kind of formats, because, you know, certain metadata like compilier optimization, things like that will directly affect the values
   - in the performance data table."
+  - P3: "And one thing that's important to note is that the statistics and the performance data table they also have a call graph component to it.
+So they have a tree component to it.
+And these two represent the nodes and the relationship between the nodes."
   - P5: ". . .the data frame is not really useful.
 It's more like it transportation layer to compute a visual view onto what's going on."
   - P5 "And the great thing about like how [[EnsembleAPI]] and [[DatasetAPI]] and altogether works together, is that now we can also look into dependencies between these annotated regions."

+### Ensemble Data Structure Limitations

+  #### Handling Missing Data
+  - P5: "So the challenge there was and still is that when we try to measure, take measurements with only one node, we have annotations that do not occur when we have like two nodes.
+Because a lot of MPI communication is missing, though, we even have completely missing regionals"

+  #### Analysis Workflows
+  - Automated Analysis
+    - P4: "So you might want to have tooling that is very capable to automate questions that are commonly asked for for time based optimizations, for example"
+    - P6: "This, you would have, you would have your computation much lower for the GPU, right.
+Which then means that the communication happens a lot more frequently.
+And I know that, and I can reason about it, but it is, I do not yet know how to represent that in \[EnsembleAPI], the frequency of something occurring, right."
+  - Intuiting Workflows
+    - P8: "And my, I guess my bigger challenge has been constructing useful workflows from the [EnsembleAPI] object."

+  ### Supporting More Dimensions
+  - P7: "And that's traces, time series.
+They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."

+  ### Metadata Representation and Access
+  - P8: "One of the things that I will say has been a challenge has been or can be metadata.
+I don't you know, and maybe all of the metadata really is wrapped up in the in the [EnsembleAPI] object."
+  - P8: "But but getting metadata out of the [EnsembleAPI] object in a useful way sometimes has has been a challenge"
+  - P10: "So I think the piece that we're working through right now is how to capture how I guess where to properly put what [MeasurementAPI] calls these attributes into our [EnsembleAPI] object."

 ### Influences on importance